poiyomi/PoiyomiDocs/blog/2025-02-06-poiyomi-toon-9-1-20-changes.md

 keywords: [shader, vrchat, updates, update]
 ---

-This update contains a significant amount of improvements, bug fixes, and some major new features.
+It is time to introduce Poiyomi 9.1, a major update containing a significant amount of new features, improvements, as well as bug fixes.
+This is the first release of the publicly-accessible version of Poiyomi 9.1.

 The Toon version is now available in the VCC Repository, GitHub, and on BOOTH.

 ### Added
 - Added `Gamma` to **Color Adjust**, which lerps the brightness of the color in regards to it's Hue and tone.
 Lower values are more lighter, while higher values are more bolder.